Cross Lanes School, 1742-1964

 Below is a school photograph, in 1964, Mrs. Marie Teasdale, assistant teacher, who lived at Prospect House, Thoralby.

-Mrs Teasdale also had two daughters who attended the school,
+Pupil numbers having risen sufficiently, Mrs Teasdale was appointed in February 1964, she also had two daughters who attended the school.

 Mary Nottingham, Jean Andrews, Kathryn Routh, Rita Mudd, Susan Pounder and Martin Bethell.